shohanislamjoy/sign_up_form_php/README.md

 # sign_up_form

-##signup.html and css for forntEnd.
+## signup.html and CSS for frontend.

-##signup.php has the database connection and sql code.
+## signup.php has the database connection and SQL code.